Quasiparticle properties of long-range impurities in a Bose condensate: THEORY

-where $\hat{a}_{\mathbf{k}}$ and $\hat{d}_{\mathbf{k}}$ are annihilation operators for the bath and impurity particles, respectively.
-Here $\epsilon_{\mathbf{k}} = \hbar^2 k^2/2m_B$ is the free particle dispersion, $\mathcal{V}$ is the system volume, and $\mathbf{\hat{p}_I}$ is the impurity momentum operator.
+where $\hat{a}_{\mathbf{k}}$ is the annihilation operator for the bath particles .
+Here $\epsilon_{\mathbf{k}} = \hbar^2 k^2/2m_{\mathrm{B}}$ is the free particle dispersion, $\mathcal{V}$ is the system volume, $\hat{\mathbf{R}}_{\mathrm{I}}$ and $\mathbf{\hat{p}_{\mathrm{I}}}$ are the impurity position and momentum operators, respectively.
 The first line of Eq. \eqref{General_Total_Hamiltonian} includes the kinetic and intraspecies interaction energy of the bath particles, whereas the second line contains the kinetic energy of the single impurity and its interactions with the bath particles.
 In the absence of the impurity, the condensate is assumed to be homogeneous with a density $n_0 = N/\mathcal{V}$, where $N$ is the total number of bath particles.
-All of our results are valid for any mass ratio $m^* \equiv m_I/m_B$, but we choose $m^* = 1$ for any numerical illustrations.
+All of our results are valid for any mass ratio $m^* \equiv m_{\mathrm{I}}/m_{\mathrm{B}}$, but we choose $m^* = 1$ for any numerical illustrations.